Joseph Emile Renier: Biography

 Joseph Emile Renier was born in 1887 in Union City, New Jersey.
 He studied at the Art Students League of New York with George Bridgman.
+Reiner also assisted in the studios of Adolph Weinman and Attilio Piccirilli.
 In 1915 Renier won the Prix de Rome to study at American Academy in Rome, and he studied in Brussels with Victor Rousseau.
 During World War I, Renier served with the American Red Cross in Italy and returned to the United States by 1921.

 Renier taught life drawing at Yale University for 14 years, and taught architecture courses at New York University.

 For the 1939 New York World's Fair, Renier created a large sculpture, Speed (created between 1935 and 1945) featuring a stylized, all white figure on a winged horse.

 He won many honors and awards for his work, including the Samuel F. B. Morse Medal, the Elizabeth N. Watrous Gold Medal for Sculpture, American Artists Professional League gold metal, and the Daniel Chester French Medal of the National Academy of Design.